 Fulltone OCD-Ge Obsessive Compulsive Drive Pedal Review

-This is my full review of the brand new Fulltone OCD-Ge dirt pedal.
-This review will cover the standout benefits of the OCD-Ge and will also discuss the differences between this new version and the original.
+This is my full review of the Fulltone OCD-Ge dirt pedal.
+This review will cover the standout benefits of the OCD-Ge and discuss the differences between this new version and the original.
 The original OCD is a classic and loved by many guitarists worldwide but the new OCD-Ge has some tricks up its sleeve.

 New Old Stock Parts